nokia/AttestationEngine/docs/quickstart/installation.md

 ### Install a Trust Agent

+NB: while the trust agent will run, how functional it will be depends upon your system.
+See the notes at the end.

 Go to the t10 directory and pick a suitable trust agent from there.
 For the quick start however we'll use `nut10`  (nu, as in new, and t10 as in, well t10...yes I know it looks like nut 10).

 Go to the nut10 directory and edit the file `ta_config.cfg` which used by the python flask libraries.
 The default contents are below: